Friday, December 5, 2025

 Fig. 3: Pin configuration of transistor BC557

-The pulses picked up by the phototransistor are sensed by the internal comparator of AT89C2051 and, through software, each pulse representing one rotation of the object is detected.
-By counting the number of such pulses, on an average per minute basis, the RPM is evaluated.
+The pulses picked up by the phototransistor are sensed by the internal comparator of AT89C2051, and, through software, each pulse representing one rotation of the object is detected.
+By counting the number of such pulses, on an average per-minute basis, the RPM is evaluated.
 It is displayed by a software routine to light up the LED segments of the 4-digit, 7-segment display.

-Circuit description
+Circuit Description

 The AT89C2051 is a 20-pin, 8-bit microcontroller of Intel’s 8051 family made by Atmel Corporation.
 Port-1 pins P1.7 through P1.2, and port-3 pin P3.7 are connected to input pins 1 through 7 of ULN2003.
-Port-1 pins are pulled up with 10-kilo-ohm resistor network RNW1.
-They drive all the seven segments of the display with the help of internal inverters.
+Port-1 pins are pulled up with a 10-kilo-ohm resistor network RNW1.
+They drive all seven segments of the display with the help of internal inverters.

-Fig. 4: A single-side PCB layout for microcontroller based tachometer
+Single-side PCB layout for microcontroller based tachometer

 Fig. 5: Component layout for the PCB